Abraham Lincoln conducts a general quarters drill

 |0

-This work, Abraham Lincoln conducts a general quarters drill, by SN Glory Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Abraham Lincoln conducts a general quarters drill, by PO2 Christian Kibler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.